Meh, I’ve seen worse.

 He wrote, directed and stars in this story of sex and infidelity in San Francisco.
 And every single thing about it is stunningly, hilariously off.

-The staging is off, with camera placement so clumsy every edit reveals the actors aren’t on the same plane.
+The staging is off, with camera placement so clumsy every edit reveals the actors aren’t on the same visual plane.
 Continuity errors such as having a character serve herself and her fiance a glass filled with bourbon, and pouring what looks like vodka into it as if it’s empty, abound.
 “Never been to America” blunders (infamous “tossing the FOOTball” scenes) turn up.

 The crew’s contempt for Wiseau shows in every shot.

 And the writing.
 “Johnny” (Wiseau) is engaged to “Lisa” (Juliette Danielle).
-They’ve een together “five years.”
+They’ve been together “five years.”
 Or is it “seven years?”
 She’s cheating with “Mark” (Greg Sestero), “but he’s my BEST FRIEND.”
 Mark must say that line 30 times.
 Lisa?
 Maybe half a dozen more.
 Johnny?
 At least three or four times himself.

 “I’m going to do what I want to do, and that’s it.
 (Pause) What do YOU think I should do?”